-Indexing/reindexing can be a CPU and disk-IO intensive operation.
-Reindexing creates a lot of new fragments, with the original fragments being marked for deletion - these will then need to be merged.
-All of this activity can affect query performance, which leads to our first recommendation.
+Indexing and reindexing can be a CPU and I/O intensive operation.
+Reindexing creates a lot of new fragments, with the original fragments being marked for deletion.
+These deleted fragments will then need to be merged out.
+All of this activity can potentially affect query performance, especially in systems with under-provisioned hardware.

-If you need to add or modify an index on a production cluster, consider scheduling the reindex during a time when your cluster is not busy.
-If your database is too large to reindex during a single period of low usage, consider running it over several periods.
-For example, if low usage period is during a weekend, the process could look like:
+If you need to add or modify an index on a production cluster, consider scheduling the reindex during a time when your cluster is less busy.
+If your database is too large to completely reindex during a single period of low usage, consider running the reindex over several periods of time.
+For example, if your low usage period is during a weekend, the process may look like:

 Avoid Unused Range Indexes, Fields, and Path Indexes

-In addition to taking up extra disk space, Range Indexes, Fields and Path Indexes require extra work when it's time to reindex.
-Field and Path indexes may require extra loading passes.
+In addition to taking up extra disk space, Range, Field, and Path Indexes require extra work when it's time to reindex.
+Field and Path indexes may also require extra indexing passes.